jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 >I am interested in an intership so that I can better learn how the skills I'm obtaining at State U. can be used in industry._

 ## Your Research
+Intership offers won't come out of the blue.
+You'll have some time research the company that may offer you an intership.
+Research the company.
+The internet has made this much easier than when I was a student.
+I suspect that most companies have a public website with some information about their industry.

+This research will help you prioritize which companies to approach for intership offers.

+It will also ++++++

 # Summary
 TBD